-It has been a tough few months for us all, we have gone through the summer holidays with no holidays or fun days out, she has lost contact with her school friends.
-Her 14th birthday arrived and we tried to make it special for her, she wanted to help me make her cake and we had planned to take her shopping to spend her birthday money and then out for a special dinner.
-The day arrived and she was suffering badly, we did not make her cake and ended up with a takeaway at home.
+It has been a tough few months for us all.
+We have gone through the summer holidays with no holidays or fun days out.
+She has lost contact with her school friends.
+Her 14th birthday arrived and we tried to make it special for her.
+She wanted to help me make her cake.
+We had also planned to take her shopping to spend her birthday money and then out for a special dinner.
+The day arrived and she was suffering badly.
+We did not make her cake and ended up with a takeaway at home.
 We made the cake the next day and still have the promise of our little outing and meal out when she feels up to it.

-I have to watch daily as my once lively happy Daughter lays in bed too exhausted to get up, missing out on her teenage years of going out with friends, missing her education as she has been too ill to have her home tuition lessons.
-Seeing friends teenagers doing all these things, hearing them get frustrated when they argue back, or bend the rules, wishing I could moan about the same thing.
+I have to watch daily as my once lively happy Daughter lays in bed too exhausted to get up.
+Missing out on her teenage years of going out with friends.
+Also missing her education as she has been too ill to have her home tuition lessons.
+Seeing friends teenagers doing all these things.
+Hearing them get frustrated when they argue back, or bend the rules, wishing I could moan about the same thing.